-Munro’s career started early one morning in 1998, when God gave a young artist a new name and a new career.
+Munro’s career started early one morning in 1998, when God gave a young man a new name and a new career.
 Unable to find any paint brushes lying around, he turned to builders’ trowels.
 Lavishing copious amounts of paint and colour onto canvas, Munro pioneered a new style of painting.
 The art market fell in love with his art, and his works became an overnight art sensation.
-In 2005 a Munro figure study-cum-portrait sold at a Matla A Bana charity auction for R100,000.
+In 2005 a Munro portrait sold at a Matla A Bana charity auction for R100,000.
 This highlighted the investment value of his art, and caused a sharp increase in the overall prices of Munro paintings.
-In 2009 Munro retired from being a full-time artist.
-By then almost 11,000 Munro paintings had been sold.
-To date, more than 12,000 Munro artworks have been sold, making Munro thé best-selling South African artist.
-Munro’s works are all catalogued, and since 2008, photographed as well.
+With the birth of his son in 2009, Munro retired from being a full-time commercial artist, giving up the long hours behind the easel, to only working towards the odd exhibition.